crccheck/raphael-svg-import-classic/README.md

 ### Qunit

 Open `tests/qunit.html` in your targeted browers.
-A command line version can be run based on webkit with `grunt qunit`.
+You'll find a series of simple SVGs that each test a specific aspect of the conversion.
+A command line version can be run with `grunt qunit`.
 A hosted version can be found [here][qunit tests].

 ### Visual

 Open `tests/visual_tests.html` in your targeted browsers.
 A hosted version can be found [here][visual tests].
+The visual tests are deprecated for the qunit tests.

 ### Old IE testing